pulse2percept/pulse2percept/doc/install.rst

 .. code-block:: bash

-    git remote add upstream https://github.com/uwescience/pulse2percept.git
+    git remote add upstream https://github.com/pulse2percept/pulse2percept.git

-Then you `sync your fork`_ by grabbing the latest code from the uwescience master branch:
+Then you `sync your fork`_ by grabbing the latest code from the pulse2percept master branch:

 .. code-block:: bash